nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Displays a history of food items that have been added to the Fridge since it was last cleared.

-The Fridge keeps track of all Food items added in its lifetime automatically.
+* The Fridge keeps track of all Food items added in its lifetime automatically.
+* Unlike adding Food to a Fridge, which merges the quantity of duplicate Foods together, the history command will not merge the quantities of food.
+  * Thus, the user can use this command to keep track of all occurrences where Food has been added to the Fridge.

-The data is saved to a text file, with default location as `data/historyData.txt`
+The data is saved to disk in a text file, with default location as `data/historyData.txt`.
+  * In the event that the data in the text file is corrupted or in an unreadable format, the `history` command may fail to output the contents of the file.
+Users may have to manually inspect the file to delete the invalid content, or wipe the contents of the file with `history clear`, to resume normal function.
+    * The execution of the FridgeFriend program, however, will not be interrupted.

 Format: `history`